-- "'Grace': PETA's Banned Thanksgiving Ad" video - "Statements About Beliefs" and "Statements About Behavior" worksheets (included in the kit) - "Why Are We Outraged About Eating Dog, but Not Bacon?" article (included in the kit) - "Differentiating Animals From the Ways They Are Used" sheet (included in the kit) - "The Hidden Lives of Animals" reading passages (included in the kit)

-cognitive dissonance: the state of having inconsistent thoughts, beliefs, or attitudes, especially as relating to behavioral decisions and attitude change
+- "'Grace': PETA's Banned Thanksgiving Ad" video - "Statements About Beliefs" and "Statements About Behavior" worksheets (included in the kit) - "Why Are We Outraged About Eating Dog, but Not Bacon?" article (included in the kit) - "Differentiating Animals From the Ways They Are Used" sheet (included in the kit) - "The Hidden Lives of Animals" reading passages cognitive dissonance: the state of having inconsistent thoughts, beliefs, or attitudes, especially as relating to behavioral decisions and attitude change

 - Begin the lesson by showing students the video "'Grace': PETA's Banned Thanksgiving Ad," in which a young girl says a disturbingly truthful prayer before her family's holiday feast. - Tell students that the ad was submitted to air during the iconic Macy's Thanksgiving Day Parade but was ultimately rejected by NBC, even though it contains no graphic images. - Ask them how they think the family in the video feels as the little girl describes the abuse that turkeys raised for food endure.
-(Answers could include ashamed, conflicted, disgusted, etc.). - Ask them to consider PETA's goal in creating
+(Answers could include ashamed, conflicted, disgusted, etc.). - Ask them to consider PETA's goal in creating the ad (to persuade viewers to go vegan ahead of the holiday season, during which millions of turkeys are slaughtered so that humans can eat them).

 "'Grace': PETA's

 Banned Thanksgiving

-Ad" video (available online)
+Ad" video (available

+online)